 Because of EBC - WS, young children can be nourished and cared for physically, mentally and emotionally.Because of EBC - WS, parents can be relieved of the stresses of providing necessities so they can focus on other matters that affect the family like housing and employment.

-Because of EBC - WS, our partners can focus their professional expertise and services on helping children and families make progress toward self-sufficiency.
+Because of EBC - WS, our partners can focus their professional expertise and services on helping children and families make progress toward their goals.

 Where can I learn more?

 To learn more about volunteering at or donating to EBC - West Sound, please contact us at email@example.com.

 During his keynote address at the 2014 Helping Kids Thrive luncheon, Dr. Ben de Haan asked the audience, “Why are there not more organizations like Eastside Baby Corner?
 There should be one in every community!”